napari/napari/docs/source/events/perfmon.rst

 them in the code permanently.

-You can save JSON files so that you can compare how things looked before and after you changes.
+You can save JSON files so that you can compare how things looked before and after your changes.